-The Grilled Sanma at the Hakata Ramen Restaurant in Montreal was well plated, and visually appealing, but the general execution was only deserving of a 2 out of 5 Rating.
+The Grilled Sanma at Hakata Ramen in Montreal was visually appealing, but the general execution was only deserving of a 2 out of 5 Rating.

 Hakata Ramen, as the name suggests, specializes in Ramen dishes, but they also have a wide selection of Japanese and Korean appetizers and main dishes.
 Some of these are very good, and can be incorporated into a Ramen-based meal, but a number of items I tried there were not especially impressive.

 The fish you see pictured above appeared on the Hakata menu as ‘Saba Mackerel’.
 In actual fact, Saba is the Japanese name for the ‘Chub’ or ‘Pacific’ Mackerel, while the fish grilled at Hakata is actually a Pacific Saury, or ‘Sanma’ in Japanese.
 I have previously introduced this species in my review of the, somewhat similar, Grilled Sanma at Ken’s in Ottawa.
 It is worth having a looking at that post just for the purposes of contrast and comparison.

 Anyway, the Hakata version of this dish certainly looked appealing once it arrived.
 The skin was grilled to an appealing golden brown and toasted to a slight crispiness.
 There was even some charring in a few spots here and there, which generally adds some pleasing notes if not overdone.
 The sweetish glazing sauce which allowed for this pleasing caramelization may have been a simple Teriyaki style blend but was, I am fairly sure, a Kabayaki Eel Sauce.